MarcusGrass/pgwm/README.md

 #### With default features
 `cargo build --release`
 or
-`cargo build --profile=optimized`
+`cargo build --profile=lto`

 #### With no default features
 `cargo build --release --no-default-features` or
-`cargo build --profile=optimized --no-default-features`
+`cargo build --profile=lto --no-default-features`

 #### Example of some additional features
 `cargo build --release --no-default-features --features xinerama,status-bar`
 or
-`cargo build --profile=optimized --no-default-features --features xinerama,status-bar`
+`cargo build --profile=lto --no-default-features --features xinerama,status-bar`

 #### Using cargo install
 Installs the binary to `$HOME/.cargo/bin`
-`cargo install --profile=optimized --path pgwm`
+`cargo install --profile=lto --path pgwm`
 Remember to add cargo bin to path if you haven't already
 `PATH="$HOME/.cargo/bin:$PATH"`

 ### Edit .xinitrc or other file specifying WM entrypoint
-If built with `cargo build` The binary ends up in target/release/pgwm or target/optimized/pgwm Replace the (probably) last line of .xinitrc with `exec $BINARY_LOCATION` $BINARY_LOCATION being the path to the pgwm binary, or just `pgwm` if using `cargo install`.
+If built with `cargo build` The binary ends up in target/release/pgwm or target/lto/pgwm Replace the (probably) last line of .xinitrc with `exec $BINARY_LOCATION` $BINARY_LOCATION being the path to the pgwm binary, or just `pgwm` if using `cargo install`.